 6. New Zealand

-The fact that Germany is the economic powerhouse may not be the main reason Brits are moving there, but it doesn’t hurt.
-With the digital industry picking up more steam, many are even giving up London in favour of Berlin.
+British expat population (2019): 98,553.
+The fact that Germany is Europe’s economic powerhouse may not be the main reason Brits are moving there, but it doesn’t hurt.
+Its thriving job market means a lot of Brits are parting ways with London to relocate to the vibrant city of Berlin.

 Of course, living in Germany has lots of other advantages: its varied landscapes, superb beer, art, and cars.
 A life in Germany will also open up opportunities for more travel.
 Its location, with nine bordering countries, means that your next trip abroad might be a short car trip away!

 British expat population (2019): 65,645.
 Amid the surge in Coronavirus cases, Italy might not be the first country that comes to your mind when you think of a fresh start abroad – but hear us out.

 There is a strong pensioner presence in most Italian provinces, especially amongst expats.
 In fact, Italy is home to 16 million retirees.
 Its glorious weather, low cost of living, and excellent health care system is what draws in thousands of British pensioners each year.

 On the flip side, this prosperous country is also perfect for those after a lively city life.
 In cities like Milan, Rome, and Turin, you’ll find streets full of life, restaurants teeming with customers, and bars bouncing through the night.

 There’s a bit of something for everyone in Italy.